byronwall/excel-vba-book/book/03 charting/03-02 obtaining a reference.md

 * Use ActiveSheet or a Worksheet reference to access the ChartObjects
 * Iterate through each ChartObject, storing a reference to the underlying Chart
 * You then setup sections to work through the parts of the Chart you want
-    * Iterate through teh SeriesCollection
+    * Iterate through the SeriesCollection
     * Iterate through the Axes
     * Touch the other top level properties including ChartTile, Legend, etc.